-Place the flour, baking soda, cinnamon, ginger, cloves and salt into a sifter (if you don’t have a sifter, whisk in a bowl), and then add to the butter mixture.
+- Place the flour, baking soda, cinnamon, ginger, cloves and salt into a sifter (if you don’t have a sifter, whisk in a bowl), and then add to the butter mixture.
 Mix just until combined.
 Be careful not to mix.
 Refrigerate dough 10-15 minutes.

 - Using a medium cookie scoop (or about 1.5 Tablespoons), roll the cookie dough into a ball.
 Place the granulated sugar into a shallow bowl and then roll the dough into the sugar.
 Place on the baking sheet, about 2 inches apart.
 Lightly flatten the tops with the palm of your hand.